-At its meeting on May 10, 2003, the Board of Trustees established the Finance/Audit Committee and assigned it specific audit-related responsibilities.
+Mr. Huber called on Vice President Ruble to review recommended changes in responsibilities of the Finance/Audit Committee.
+Dr. Ruble reported that at its meeting on May 10, 2003, the Board of Trustees established the Finance/Audit Committee and assigned it specific audit-related responsibilities.
 In November 2003, the National Association of College and University Business Officers (NACUBO) issued an advisory report entitled The Sarbanes-Oxley Act of 2002: Recommendations for Higher Education.
 The NACUBO report suggests additions to the list of audit-related responsibilities previously assigned to the Finance/Audit Committee.
-Consistent with the NACUBO report, it is recommended that the revised audit-related responsibilities assigned to the Finance/Audit Committee be approved (Exhibit II-A).
+Consistent with the NACUBO report, Dr. Ruble reported that the Finance/Audit Committee recommended that the revised audit-related responsibilities assigned to the Finance/Audit Committee be approved (Exhibit II-A).